vippsas/vipps-developers/contact.md

 We will help as quickly as possible, but due to large variations in the number of requests and the varying complexity of resolving them, we can not guarantee response times.
 We normally reply the same day, or the next day.
+And _sometimes_ also later than that - sorry.

 # More than one problem, or a new one?